-Once students have been admitted to the College of Liberal Arts at the University of Minnesota or another degree-seeking college, they may pursue admission to the journalism major.
-This page is designed to help you understand the process for submitting an Application for Major Status.
+Once students have been admitted to the College of Liberal Arts, or another degree-seeking college at the University of Minnesota, they may pursue admission to the journalism major.

-Students who plan to submit an Application for Major Status must attend a required Premajor Information Session or watch the online version (be sure to turn the volume up).
+Students who plan to submit an Application for Major Status must attend a required Premajor Information Session or watch the online version (be sure to turn the volume up and fill out the form at the end to get credit for viewing the session).
 SJMC advising staff will give you information about the major, the three program tracks and the application process itself.

 NOTE: These meetings are for current University of Minnesota students only.
 Prospective students should contact the University of Minnesota Office of Admissions at 612-625-2008.

 View the listing of Premajor Information Session dates and times or watch the video.
-Be sure to turn up the volume before you begin the video.
+Be sure to turn up the volume before you begin the video and fill out the form at the end to get credit.
 This presentation requires Flash and will not work on mobile devices.

 Download the Digital Premajor Handbook: